sltn011/Console-Game-Engine/README.md

     Part 2: https://youtu.be/HEb2akswCcw

 # 3D Graphics Engine
-File 1
-First file contains program that renders rotating 3D cube
+File contains program that renders rotating 3D mesh
+Program can load meshes from triangulated .obj file
+Example file renders rocket model in "3D Models/rocket.obj"
 Program uses matrix multiplication to rotate vertices around axises and to project 3D image to 2D screen
 Sides that are visible to camera are calculated using dot product
-Cube is illuminated by "light source", sides are shaded according to amount of "light" they catch
+Model is illuminated by "light source", sides are shaded according to amount of "light" they catch